Bike to School with Bike Baton Rouge!

 - Provide bike lights to participants to keep them safe and visible

-- Your Bike Club must have a public contact person for the club (email or phone) that we can publish
+- Have a public contact person for the club (email or phone) that we can publish

-- Your Bike Club must hold a Bike Safety Day (Bike Baton Rouge volunteers will lead this event)
+- Hold a Bike Safety Day (Bike Baton Rouge volunteers will lead this event)

 HOW TO START A BIKE CLUB AT YOUR SCHOOL

 - Recruit one bike club leader amongst the school's parents and one amongst the leaders (you might be one of these!)